-3792- 1 Beginning to Twenty-First Century (fall) 2 3892 2 American Dance (spring) 2
+3792- 1 Beginning to Twenty-First Century (fall) 2 3892 2 American Dance (spring) 2 ancer's hody func-

 The first course traces the history of primitive dance through ballet and modern dance.
 The second course concentrates on the development of American music theatre dance.
 For dance majors only.
 Prerequisite: ENGL 1113 & 1213.